marybeshaw/skill-building-program/badges-in-development/web-components/_micro_custom_elements.md

 1) Make a creative project that demonstrates the following:
 - [ ] Creation of a custom element
-- [ ] Definition of lifecycle callback
-- [ ] Creation of an element API
+- [ ] Creation of a simple template for the element
 - [ ] Usage of a custom element

 2) Demonstrate how you've done all of #1 in your work or side-work